vyos/vyos-documentation/docs/configuration/interfaces/wireguard.rst

   private portion on your own and only hand out the public key.
 Please keep this in mind when using this convenience feature.

-.. opcmd:: generate wireguard mobile-config <interface> server <ip | fqdn> address <client ip>
+.. opcmd:: generate wireguard client-config <name> interface <interface> server <ip|fqdn> address <client-ip>

-  Using this command you will create a client configuration which can connect to ``interface`` on this router.
+  Using this command you will create a new client configuration which can connect to ``interface`` on this router.
 The public key from the specified interface is automatically extracted and embedded into the configuration.

+  The command also generates a configuration snipped which can be copy/pasted into the VyOS CLI if needed.
+The supplied ``<name>`` on the CLI will become the peer name in the snippet.

   In addition you will specifiy the IP address or FQDN for the client where it will connect to.
-The address parameter is used to assign a given client an IPv4 or IPv6 address.
+The address parameter can be used up to two times and is used to assign the client its specific IPv4 (/32) or IPv6 (/128) address.

   .. figure:: /_static/images/wireguard_qrcode.jpg
      :alt: WireGuard Client QR code